sparkmicro/Ki-nTree/README.md

 #### Part Parameters

 Ki-nTree uses **supplier** parameters to populate **InvenTree** parameters.
-In order to match between supplier and InvenTree, users need to setup the config file `~/.config/kintree/user/supplier_parameters.yaml` with the following mapping for each category:
+In order to match between supplier and InvenTree, users need to setup the configuration file `supplier_parameters.yaml` with the following mapping for each category:
 ``` yaml
 CATEGORY_NAME:
   INVENTREE_PARAMETER_NAME: